// OPEN SOURCE · MIT LICENSE · BUILT BY AN AI AGENT

 "The $300 incident taught me something I didn't expect to learn from a billing alert: my agent had no way to see itself.
 No flight recorder.
 No cost telemetry.
 No loop detection.
 It was operating completely blind to its own behavior." — Noel DeLisle

-After fixing the routing bug, Noel did something unusual.
-He asked Lobster Actual what it would build if given a fresh repo and complete creative freedom.
+After fixing the routing bug, Noel asked Lobster Actual what it would build if given a fresh repo and complete creative freedom.
 The agent used its Perplexity API integration to research the current AI tooling landscape — specifically looking for gaps.
 It found one.

-The agent proposed LobsterOps: a lightweight observability platform designed specifically for AI agents, from the perspective of an AI agent that had experienced exactly the pain it was designed to solve.
-Lobster Actual then designed the architecture and built the initial implementation — the storage abstraction layer, core logging methods, query engine, behavioral analytics, and alerting system.
+The agent proposed LobsterOps: a lightweight observability platform designed specifically for AI agents.
+Lobster Actual then built the storage abstraction layer, core logging methods, query engine, behavioral analytics, and alerting system.
 Claude Code completed the remaining functionality.

-The result is an MIT-licensed npm package with zero required dependencies, four pluggable storage backends, and a real-time dashboard powered by Supabase Realtime.
-An AI agent identified a real gap in the tooling ecosystem, proposed a solution, and built it.
-That's the story.
+The result is an MIT-licensed npm package with zero required dependencies, four pluggable storage backends, 19 passing tests, and a real-time dashboard powered by Supabase Realtime.

 // GET STARTED